Stargate (device): Television

 For most of the run of Stargate SG-1, Earth was under constant threat from the Goa'uld, and is no match for their superior technology.
 In the face of this threat, the US Air Force established a top-secret base, the SGC (Stargate Command), as a frontline defence.
 Multiple teams are formed and sent on missions through the stargate, their primary objective being exploration, and through it the discovery of intelligence, technology and allies to help in the fight against the Goa'uld.
 The primary team is called SG-1, and the series follows their adventures.

 For a long time, it was thought that the Goa'uld were the builders of the Stargate network, but it was later discovered that they had merely made use of the relics left behind by a different and extinct race, the Ancients.
 At the climax of SG-1's 6th season, Daniel Jackson discovers that the Earth myth of Atlantis is in fact founded on the Lost City of the Ancients, and Season 7 is spent trying to locate it.
-At the beginning of the show Stargate Atlantis, which coincides with the beginning of SG-1's 8th season, the city is found in the Pegasus Galaxy, and 8 chevrons are dialed to send an expedition there on what could be a one-way trip.
+At the beginning of the show Stargate Atlantis, which coincides with the beginning of SG-1's 8th season, the city is found in the Pegasus Galaxy, and 8 chevrons are dialed to send an expedition there on what could be a one-way trip, due to the massive power required to generate a wormhole to another galaxy.
 It is there that they discover a new network of stargates, and are plagued by the nemesis of the Ancients, the Wraith.
 During the events of The Ark of Truth, it is revealed that the pre-ascended Ancient known as Amelius originated the concept of the Stargate and wormhole travel.